TessellateDataScience/faceShieldOptimisations/foamCases/3D_LES_particles/meshing.md

 # Complex geometry meshing using _cfMesh_: combination of cell types: poly, tet, and hex.
 _Published: 2024 May
-Nick Howlett, M. Eng.
-Science (Research)
+Nick Howlett, Tessellate Data Science.
-Founder | Tessellate Computate, Australia._

 > _**Who owns the mesh, owns the solution.**_ - Dr Hrvoje Jasak, Founder of OpenFOAM.

 ## Introduction
 _cfMesh_ is a cross-platform library for automatic mesh generation that is built on top of OpenFOAM. cfMesh is licensed under General Public License (GNU), and compatible with all recent versions of OpenFOAM [0].

 ## Cell types
 cfMesh can create polyhedra cells, in addition to more standard tetradehra and hexahedra cells that are can also be created in other open-source meshing software such as [_Gmsh_](https://gmsh.info/doc/texinfo/gmsh.html).
 It's these polyhedra cells types in combination with cfMesh's flexible geometry representation that we believe can allow it to achieve a 'good' quality mesh (see below for evidence).